textcreationpartnership/A00026/README.md

 ##Content Summary##

 #####Body#####

-A Table of the cheiffest citties, and townes in England, as they ly [sic] from London and the distan
+1. A Table of the cheiffeſt Citties, and Townes in England, as they ly from London, and the diſtance of miles, howe a man may travill from London to any of them or from any of them to London.

 #####Back#####
-A Table of the cheiffest citties, and townes in England, as they ly [sic] from London and the distan **Types of content**
+London Printed by Walter Dight, at the ſigne of the Harpe in ſhoo-lane.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!